 - Physical accessibility improvements are initiated as part of renovations or as special projects.
 This includes improvements to doors, doorways and openers, washrooms, interior hallways and rooms, ramps, and signage.

-- In August 2014, the expanded County Museum and Archives reopened, which is fully accessible, including the addition of an elevator.
+- The expanded County Museum and Archives reopened, which is fully accessible, including the addition of an elevator.

-- The newly constructed property services garage on the Court House Campus was completed in the summer of 2014 and is also fully accessible.
+- The newly constructed property services garage on the Court House Campus was completed and is also fully accessible.

 - Rear patios, sidewalks and exterior parking lot lighting were replaced at the Jubilee Apartment building.
 These improvements benefit all residents of the building including the elderly and those with disabilities.